Home » Side Dish » Mom’s Sausage Stuffing

 • You’re going to need to season the butter/veggies liberally with salt and pepper.
 Remember, we’re seasoning a whole loaf of bread!

 • The poultry seasoning I use is Frontier Organic Poultry Seasoning.
 Not only is it organic, it’s the best-tasting one I’ve found!
 In addition to the typical ingredients (sage, thyme, marjoram, and black pepper), it also contains onion, celery seed, and cayenne.
-You can get some HERE from Amazon.

 Mom's Sausage Stuffing